7Block Labs

 1) What actually changed since 2024

-• Fee APIs expanded. eth_feeHistory is the canonical way to set EIP‑1559 fees; on chains with blobs, you’ll also see baseFeePerBlobGas and blobGasUsedRatio in responses. (quicknode.com)
+• Fee APIs have expanded their horizons.
+The eth_feeHistory function is the go-to for setting EIP‑1559 fees, and if you’re working on chains with blobs, you’ll also find baseFeePerBlobGas and blobGasUsedRatio showing up in your responses.
+Dive deeper here: (quicknode.com)

-• The Graph fully sunset its Hosted Service in 2024 and migrated core activity to Arbitrum; Substreams/Firehose matured with new chains and better performance.
-If you still read from the old hosted endpoints, you’re in the past. (thegraph.com)
+• The Graph has officially sunset its Hosted Service in 2024 and transitioned core activities over to Arbitrum.
+On top of that, Substreams/Firehose have improved with new chains and enhanced performance.
+If you're still relying on the old hosted endpoints, it’s time to catch up!
+Check out the update here: (thegraph.com)

 2) The API surface you actually use (and how to use it safely)

-Example: read a contract state at the last finalized block:
+Example: check out a contract's state at the last finalized block:

 {